emil-cobarrubia/angular-patientmanager-frontend-eval/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+## Ensure the ASP.NET Web APIs are running
+After successfully walking through the README in PatientManager-API-BackEnd-Eval, you can proceed below.
+If the back-end is not up, no data will be displayed in the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.